Cost of Living in Lake Chapala, Mexico

 Will I save money living in Lake Chapala?

 "Initial indications are that living in Mexico will meet or exceed our expectations.
 Our motivation was to find a place where we could live within our income until such time as we may require assisted living...
 Having gone through a number of years of paying over $6,000 a month for a family member in assisted living was a big reason for our move.
 We didn't want to put this kind of burden on our children.
-Assisted living here, if needed, is affordable and the care meets or exceeds what we paid for earlier..," explained one expat living in Ajijic.
+Assisted living here, if needed, is affordable and the care meets or exceeds what we paid for earlier..," said one expat in Ajijic.

 What is the average cost of housing in Lake Chapala?